apple-fritter/flowmark/README.md

   [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of
   this readme file.)

 - Very simple and fast **regex-based sentence splitting**.
-It's just based on letters and punctuation so isn't perfect but works well for these purposes (and is much faster and simpler than a proper sentence parser like SpaCy).
+It’s just based on letters and punctuation so isn’t perfect but works well for these purposes (and is much faster and simpler than a proper sentence parser like SpaCy).
-  It should work fine for English and many other latin/Cyrillic languages but hasn't been tested on CJK.
+  It should work fine for English and many other latin/Cyrillic languages but hasn’t been tested on CJK.

 Because **YAML frontmatter** is common on Markdown files, the Markdown autoformat